Altinn/altinn-studio-docs/content/app/design/guidelines/components/date/_index.en.md

 ---

 ## Date picker
-You can use the date picker if something is being planned, or for selecting a recent or close time.
+Use the date picker if something is being planned, or for selecting a (relatively) recent or close future date.

 ### Guidelines:
 -  The date picker is not recommended if your goal is to collect birthdates or other datest further back in time.
 Alternatively, look at studies from [gov.uk](https://design-system.service.gov.uk/patterns/dates/#asking-for-memorable-dates)